-A huge gap separates a Jamaican from snow.
-Even if a Jamaican wants to get cold fast – a problem snow could solve – you’d have to introduce him to the idea of snow.
+But what if you were selling to someone who’d never even heard of snow?
+A huge gap would separate that person from the ski-resort owner.
+Even if your snow novice wanted to get cold fast – a problem snow could solve – you’d have to introduce them to the whole concept.

 You come by with your Fresh Snow Cart.

-The varying levels of awareness about snow that the Eskimo and the Jamaican possess will dramatically impact a) the argument you shape and b) the length of that argument.
+Each person’s level of awareness about snow will dramatically impact a) the argument you shape and b) the length of that argument.

-In Breakthrough Advertising (free PDF here), my favorite copywriter Eugene/Gene Schwartz described the 5 primary stages, or states, or awareness that your visitors or prospects may have.
+In Breakthrough Advertising, my favorite copywriter Eugene/Gene Schwartz described the 5 primary stages, or states, or awareness that your visitors or prospects may have.
 Brian Clark explained those stages nicely here, and I quote:

 Most Aware: Your prospect knows your product, and only needs to know “the deal.”